ButterSus/nixos-dotfiles/README.md

 These are my personal NixOS and Home Manager dotfiles, built with Flakes.

+## Problems to solve

++ Linux-dependent code.
+Some of paths are hardcoded to use either /home directory or ~/.config, which is not suitable for MacOS.
++ Standalone home-manager packages.
+For now most of the packages are managed via nixos-rebuild, and if you don't have one, there is no way to build it on linux.

 ## Key Things

 *   **Modular:** Settings are split into modules for easier management.